Data lakes vs. data warehouses: choosing the right architecture

 What Is a Data Lake?

-A data lake is a centralized repository designed to store raw, unstructured, semi-structured, and structured data in its native format.
-It’s engineered for high scalability and flexibility, enabling organizations to store vast amounts of data without the constraints of predefined schemas.
+A data lake is a scalable storage system that holds raw, unstructured, semi-structured, and structured data in its native format.
+It’s ideal for big data, machine learning, and exploratory analysis.

 • Key Features:

-• Employs a schema-on-read approach (schema is applied during analysis)
+• Uses a schema-on-read approach (schema applied during analysis)

 What Is a Data Warehouse?

-A data warehouse is a structured storage system specifically optimized for querying and reporting.
-It organizes data into predefined schemas, often star or snowflake schemas, making it ideal for business intelligence (BI) and analytics.
+A data warehouse is a structured database optimized for fast querying and reporting.
+It’s designed for business intelligence (BI) and historical analytics.

 • Key Features: